centrahq/api-documentation/source/reference/stable/order-api/update-shipment.md

    :api_key: true
 ```

 This will modify the products on the shipment, keeping the same `shipmentId`.
-This function can only be done on existing shipments that:
+This function is designed for creation and modification of new shipments, meaning it will *not* work on existing shipments which:

-* Has not been shipped.
+* Have been shipped,
-* Has not been captured or paid.
+* Have been captured or paid, or
-* Does not have any returns.
+* Have any returns.

+The only exception to this rule is setting GTG (Good to Go) or setting serial numbers on serializable product lines.
+This you can do at any point.

 To be able to use this call, you need to create a shipment using `"capture": false` so the create shipment call is not trying to capture the money.

 ```eval_rst
 .. warning:: If the automatic capture when creating shipments is disabled, to avoid sending shipments that has not been captured you need to :ref:`Capture Shipment <order-api-capture-shipment>` before you ship it.
 ```

-If no products are sent, the products will not be updated.
-This can be used to only update the GTG (Good to Go) status of an order.

 If you need to remove the shipment, use the [Delete Shipment](delete-shipment) method.